magento/devdocs/src/cloud/project/services-elastic.md

 When setting up ElasticSuite, add the configuration settings to the `ELASTICSUITE_CONFIGURATION` deploy variable.
 This configuration saves the settings across deployments.

 ### Remove plugins for Elasticsearch
 Removing the plugin entries from `elasticsearch:` in `magento/services.yaml` does not uninstall or disable them as you might expect.
+You must take the additional step of reindexing your Elasticsearch data.
 This is intentional to prevent possible loss or corruption of data that depends on these plugins.
-To disable an Elasticsearch plugin, you must take the additional step of reindexing your Elasticsearch data as follows:

-**To disable Elasticsearch plugins from your Magento instance:**
+**To remove Elasticsearch plugins:**

 1. Remove the Elasticsearch plugin entries from your `magento/services.yaml` file.

-1. Reindex the Catalog Search index:
+2. Reindex the Catalog Search index:

     ```bash
     bin/magento indexer:reindex catalogsearch_fulltext
     ```

-1. Clean the cache:
+3. Clean the cache:

     ```bash
     bin/magento cache:clean
     ```

-**To uninstall Elasticsearch plugins permanently:**

-1. Remove the Elasticsearch plugin entries from your `magento/services.yaml` file.

-1. Commit the service changes to your Cloud repo.
+4. Commit the service changes to your Cloud repo.

-Uninstalling an Elasticsearch plugin is not strictly necessary.
-A disabled plugin has very little impact on the server.
-If you think you may use the plugin again, disabling the plugin is the least intrusive option for your environment.

 {:.bs-callout-tip}
 For details on using or troubleshooting the Elasticsuite plugin with Magento, see the [Elasticsuite documentation](https://github.com/Smile-SA/elasticsuite).